thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-10-how-to-transition-from-manual-tester-to-automation-engineer.md

 ### Test Execution

 Automation runs are a bit different from manual test execution.
-We'll need to ensure that the test environment is stable so that we don't encounter environment issues (lack of dependencies, wrong app under test, wrong OS, etc.) that have nothing to do with the quality of the app under test itself.
+We'll need to ensure that the test environment is stable so that we don't encounter environment issues (lack of dependencies, the wrong app under test, wrong OS, etc.) that have nothing to do with the quality of the app under test itself.

 ### CI/CD Integration